 History is strange.
 Here, it becomes mystical. ~ Julius Shulman on Los Angeles

-Within 24 hours, I have garnered a greater appreciation for Californian architecture than ever before thanks to the works of a leading photographers in the 20th century, the late Julius Schulman (1910-2009).
+Within 24 hours I garnered a greater appreciation for Californian architecture than ever before thanks to the works of a leading 20th century photographer, the late Julius Schulman (1910-2009).

 I was ordained to become a photographer, I was destined... ~ Julius Shulman

 Director and producer Eric Bricker does an excellent job of giving us a glimpse into Mr. Shulman’s life.
 Filmed in his mid nineties, Shulman comes across as a man of quick wit, a man who loves life and Los Angeles, a man who was passionate about his craft.